 I think e all agree that riding a bike is an everyday activity.
 And we all agree that getting a helmet is a simple step to help keep you and your family safe when you ride.
-In the past, you’d only wore a helmet if you felt like it.
-But today, the legislator decides for you what it thinks is best for you.
+In the past, you’d only wear a helmet if you felt like it.
+But today, the legislator decides for you what he thinks is best for you.
 And, as such, in 22 states across the country, it’s a law to wear a helmet when you ride a bike.

 What is the good news about riding a bike with a helmet?

 The best thing is that helmets are cheap, widely available, and can be reused for years to come.
 So why take the risks?
 Only you can tell, but I can tell you that I would not take that risk.
 I bought helmets for me and my children without forgetting my wife.
 We go around for quite a bit to get the kids getting used to doing some sports activities with us before they are too old and they’d go doing their own things.
 So if you are like me, and like prevention, you’d better get some helmets for you and your families.

 Here is the list of states that require you to wear a protective helmet.
 I would highly advise not to ride a bike without a helmet in the below USA states.
 Note that the list is subject to change based on the local legislator.

 |Alaska||17 and younger|